joaofig/quadkey-geofence/README.md

 The `polyfill.py` file contains code to illustrate how a scanline polygon filling algorithm works, without the geospatial intricacies.
 It uses a `NumPy` array as the drawable bitmap and displays it at the end.

+The `query.py` script contains sample code on how to query the resulting database.
+It takes as input a latitude and longitude pair and displays a (possibly empty) list of matching geofences.

 The two Jupyter notebooks generate the images used in the article.
 You can only run the `qk-geofence.ipynb` notebook after running the